Stockport: Rugby league

 When the rugby football schism occurred in 1895, Stockport RFC, founded in 1895, became a founder member of the Northern Rugby Football Union (now Rugby Football League).
-Stockport played for eight seasons from the 1895–96 season to the end of 1902–1903 season, the latter two seasons played at Edgeley Park, the club finished 17th of 22 in the initial combined league, then 5th, 11th, 11th, 9th, 12th, 6th, in the 14-club Lancashire Senior Competition, and then 18th of 18 in Division 2 of the recombined league, after which it withdrew from the Northern Rugby Football Union.
+Stockport played for eight seasons from the 1895–96 season to the end of 1902–1903 season, the latter two seasons played at Edgeley Park.
+The club finished 17th of 22 in the initial combined league, then 5th, 11th, 11th, 9th, 12th and 6th in the 14-club Lancashire Senior Competition; it then came bottom of Division 2 of the recombined league, after which it withdrew from the Northern Rugby Football Union.

 In the early 1980s, the Stockport Amateur Rugby League club played in the BARLA North West Counties League.
-They played at Lancashire Hill although changed at The Three Crowns.
+They played at Lancashire Hill at The Three Crowns.
 The founder was a local postman, Graham Tonge.
-They used the same colours as the original club - claret and black.
+They wore the same colours as the original club: claret and black.

 Rugby union

-Sale Sharks Rugby Union Club played at Edgeley Park from 2002 to 2012, when they moved to the AJ Bell Stadium in Barton-upon-Irwell.
+Sale Sharks Rugby Union Club played at Edgeley Park from 2002 to 2012, after which they moved to the AJ Bell Stadium in Barton upon Irwell.

-Manchester Rugby Union Club play at Grove Lane in Cheadle Hulme.
+Manchester Rugby Union Club plays at Grove Lane in Cheadle Hulme.

 Swimming

-Stockport Metro Swimming Club is based at Grand Central Pools.
+Stockport Metro Swimming Club is based at the Grand Central pool.
 At the 1996 Summer Olympics in Atlanta, Graeme Smith won bronze in the 1500m freestyle, and, at the 2004 Summer Olympics in Athens, Steve Parry won bronze in the 200m butterfly.
-Most recently, at the 2008 Summer Olympics in Beijing, Keri-anne Payne and Cassie Patten won silver and bronze, respectively, in the 10 km open water swim.
+Most recently, at the 2008 Summer Olympics in Beijing, Keri-anne Payne and Cassie Patten won silver and bronze respectively in the 10 km open water swim.

 Tennis

-Stockport is the birthplace of former World No.1 tennis player Fred Perry; winner of 8 Grand Slam singles titles, 2 Pro Slams singles titles, 2 doubles titles and 4 mixed-double titles.
-He was the first person to complete a Career Grand Slam and also won the Davis Cup on four consecutive occasions (1933-1936).
-Liam Broady and his sister Naomi Broady, the tennis professionals, were born in Stockport, attending Tithe Barn and then Priestnall School.
+Stockport is the birthplace of former World No.1 tennis player Fred Perry; winner of eight Grand Slam singles titles, two Pro Slams singles titles, two doubles titles and four mixed-double titles.
+He was the first person to complete a Career Grand Slam and also won the Davis Cup on four consecutive occasions (1933–1936).
+Liam Broady and his sister Naomi Broady, the tennis professionals, were born in Stockport, attending Norris Bank Primary School and then Priestnall School.